 I especially liked the female volunteers who cheerfully greeted those in need and helped with the food baskets.
-There was always such a feeling of community with them, and many became friends.
+There was always a feeling of community with them, and many became friends.

 To place the reason was not easy, and it was, in a sense embarrassing for those who helped to become those who are in need.
-In most of the cases, a spouse had died, and with that event, income was severely reduced, and a lifestyle was lowered.
+In most cases, a spouse had died, and with that event, income was severely reduced, and a lifestyle was lowered.
 One woman, in particular, named Louise, was a retired teacher, her husband was also a retired teacher, and with their pensions and social security, life was fine.
 But remove half of the income, and things changed.

 According to a Boston College blog (link below), more than half of the women employed full-time or part-time in the private sector are not saving in a retirement plan at any given time.
 This can happen for a variety of reasons, but many don’t have a 401(k) at their jobs or aren’t eligible to save, often because they are self-employed or work part-time.

-Safe Money insights and tips sent to your inbox bi-monthly.Sign Up Now!
+Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!